“Only the man who crosses the river at night knows the value of the light of day.”

 - In your tripod/bent knee stance, proceed to slowly shuffle across the river.
 Make things easier by crossing at a slight angle heading downstream (whilst still facing upstream) rather than straight across, as this will mean you are moving with the current rather than fighting against it.

 - Test each foothold for stability as you go.
 The stick/pole will act as a depth tester and stabilizer.
-Shuffle steadily, but don’t rush.
+Shuffle steadily, but don’t rush; this particularly holds true if you are making your way over slippery rocks.

 If the crossing is difficult and you are hiking in a group, there are multiple options available including: